castaway/dbix-class-book/chapters/03-Describing-database.md

 DBIx::Class can also be used to create a database using your class files.
 To do this you will need the [SQL::Translator](http://search.cpan.org/dist/SQL-Translator) package installed.

-Then `connect` to the Schema class (this returns a Schema object), using a DSN[^dsn].
-The `deploy` method calls SQL::Translator to output the appropriate SQL CREATE statements for the chosen database given in the DSN, then it sends the statements to the database itself.
+First `connect` to the Schema class (this returns a Schema object), using a DSN[^dsn].
+The `deploy` method on the Schema object calls SQL::Translator to output the appropriate SQL CREATE statements for the chosen database given in the DSN, then it sends the statements to the database itself.

     perl -MMyBlog::Schema -le'my $schema = MyBlog::Schema->connect("dbi:SQLite:myblog.db"); $schema->deploy();'